Expanding the Superloop bus network

 Next steps for the proposed Superloop expansion

-We have launched the consultation on the Bakerloop proposals.
-The consultation will close on 14 March 2025.
+We have launched the consultation for route SL12.
+The consultation will close on 23 May 2025.

 All customer and stakeholder feedback will be used to help shape our decision making on the new routes.